linode/manager/docs/development-guide/04-component-library.md

 For example, the story for `EnhancedNumberInput.tsx` is defined in the `EnhancedNumberInput.stories.mdx` file.
 New entries should be categorized as one of the following:

 ##### Core Style

 A color, font, svg icon, or other simple styling convention.

 ##### Element

-A basic HTML element wrapped in a React component or a small component that is not normally used on its own.
+A basic HTML element wrapped in a react component, or a small component that is not normally used on its own.

 ##### Component

 A composition of Core Styles and Elements.
 Normally with some code that defines behavior.
 An example of a Component is a Dialog which is a composition of Typography and Buttons.

 ##### Feature

-A Composition of Core Styles, Elements, and Components that defines a vertical slice of functionality.
-An example of a Feature is the Payment Method Row: it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.
+A Composition of Core Styles, Elements, and Components that defines a verticle slice of functionality.
+An example of a Feature is the Payment Method Row it combines Components, Elements, and Core Styles like Buttons, Action Menus, Icons, Typography, etc.

 The `Meta` tag's `title` prop is used to define how a story is categorized within these categories.
 For example, the `Meta` tag for the Payment Method Row is defined like this:
 ```ts
 <Meta title="Features/Payment Method Row" component={PaymentMethodRow} />
 ```

 A story might also be grouped within a single entry in one of these categories.
-In this case, define a single story that combines examples of each.
-For example, `Dialogs.stories.mdx` imports all the types of Dialogs from their `.tsx` files.
+In this case define a single story that combines examples of each.
+The Dialogs Component can be used as a template here.
+The story file imports all the types of Dialogs from their `.tsx` files.

 ```ts
 import Dialog from './Dialog';